jay-joshy/allergyguide/content/tools/oit_calculator.md

 - food.type == "SOLID" and m < config.minMeasurableMass, then dilution is required
 - food.type == "LIQUID" and m < config.minMeasurableVolume, then dilution is required

+diThreshold refers to a threshold on the neat mass (m = P/C); i.e. once the required mass for a given P is ≥ threshold we switch to DIRECT

 #### If dilutions are required, how to calculate default daily volume, mixFoodAmount, mixWaterAmount?